v-k-melnikov/demoqa-selenium-tests/README.md

 <p> Steps: </p>

 <p>1.
-Navigate to <a href="http://demoqa.com/registration/">http://demoqa.com/registration/</a></p>

-<p>2.
 Make sure that Enter key work as a substitute for the "Submit" button when the focus is on the fields "First
     Name", "Last Name"
     , "Phone Number", "Username", "E-mail", "About Yourself", "Password" and "Confirm Password".</p>
 </body>